stricq/UPKManager/README.md

 Any textures not checked will be pulled from the source game file and copied unmodified into the repackaged UPK file.

 Any modified UPK files will appear in the Mod Files tab.
 These files can be selected and their contents viewed just the same as the game files in the Game Files tab.

+# Changes for Release 1.5.2

+* Fixed another export bug.
+* Hide the options to change DDS format when rebuilding a UPK as it doesn't work yet.

 # Changes for Release 1.5.1